kube-rs/website/docs/controllers/security.md

 - :material-check: [distroless base images](https://github.com/GoogleContainerTools/distroless#distroless-container-images) (e.g. [`:cc`](https://github.com/GoogleContainerTools/distroless/tree/main/cc) for glibc / [`:static`](https://github.com/GoogleContainerTools/distroless/tree/main/base) for musl)
 - :material-check: [chainguard base images](https://github.com/chainguard-images/images#chainguard-images) (e.g. [gcc-glibc](https://github.com/chainguard-images/images/tree/main/images/gcc-glibc) / [static](https://github.com/chainguard-images/images/tree/main/images/static) for musl)

+### Network Permissions

+Limiting who your controller can talk to / be called by will limit how useful of a target the controller will be in the case of a breach.

+It is good practice to setup a [default-deny network policy](https://kubernetes.io/docs/concepts/services-networking/network-policies/#default-policies) for both `ingress` and `egress` and selectively apply as needed.

+See [[manifests#Network Policy]] for a starter manifest.

 ## Supply Chain Security